How the 'Undergraduate information and digital literacy' report will help you:

 More about the undergraduate information and digital literacy project

-This research project, completed July 2018, was based on extensive quantitative and qualitative insight with undergraduate students, combined with a quantitative survey.
+This research project, completed July 2018, was based on extensive quantitative and qualitative insight with undergraduate students.
 21 students took part in a qualitative online diary task over a period of five days and 10 in-depth interviews were then conducted.
 The data gathered from this qualitative stage of the study was then used to inform the design of the survey which a total of 2,002 respondents completed, with an additional boost of 100 Scottish respondents.
 The findings from the survey then informed the design of an additional online qualitative community, which 87 students took part in over a period of four days.

 The full report captures new evidence about their information and digital literacy, skills, attitudes and behaviours and includes a review of the existing literature, an executive summary and practical recommendations.